HELPING TEENS STAY BALANCED

 ARE YOU UNKNOWINGLY A TOXIC PARENT?

-We sometimes hear about so-called “toxic” relationships people have with colleagues, friends or lovers—in other words, relationships that have a negative impact on those involved and are characterized by recurring unhealthy interactions.
+You may have heard people around you talk about their “toxic” relationships with colleagues, friends or romantic partners—in other words, relationships that have a negative impact on those involved and are characterized by recurring unhealthy interactions.

-It’s now widely recognized that certain forms of parenting can also be toxic and can significantly affect a child’s development.
+But did you know that parents can also engage in toxic behaviours?
+It’s now widely recognized that certain parenting styles can also be toxic and can significantly affect a child’s development.

-Read more to better understand and recognize toxic parenting and its impact on mental health, so you can avoid adopting these behaviours with your young person.
+Read on to learn how to recognize toxic parenting behaviours and understand their impact on mental health, so you can avoid adopting these behaviours with your own teen.

-✋ First and foremost, it’s important to remember that parenting isn’t an innate skill, and that no parent is perfect.
-It’s normal and possible that, at one time or another, a parent may react or behave less kindly towards our children.
-With fatigue, stress and certain family situations, it’s natural for parents to be impatient at times.
+First and foremost, it’s important to remember that parenting isn’t an innate skill, and no parent is perfect.
+It’s entirely possible—and normal—to slip up from time to time.
+With fatigue, stress, and certain family situations, it’s natural for parents to lose their patience at times.

-Certain attitudes, sometimes involuntary or unconscious, of the parent towards their child can lead to the development of a toxic relationship.
+However, certain behaviours, which may even be involuntary or unconscious, can lead to the development of a toxic parent-child relationship.

 🤯 Difficulty controlling emotions

 The parent is impulsive, explosive.
-They easily lose their temper or dramatize certain situations.
-The child perceives that their parent can readily lose control and become hostile without reason.
+They easily lose their temper or overreact to certain situations.
+The child learns that their parent can easily lose control and become hostile for no reason.
 This contributes to a feeling of insecurity and hypervigilance.

 🤬 Criticism

-The toxic parent tends to be overly reproachful and make comments that are not constructive.
-They give the impression that they are never satisfied with their child’s achievements, and that their child never lives up to their expectations.
-Faced with this type of behaviour, the child is likely to feel stress associated with their performance and a disproportionate desire to impress their parent.
+The toxic parent tends to be overly critical and makes negative comments that are not constructive.
+They make their child feel that they are never satisfied with their child’s achievements and that their child never lives up to their expectations.
+Faced with this type of behaviour, the child is likely to experience performance anxiety and feel a disproportionate desire to impress their parent.

 👉 Blame

 When faced with a mistake or a compromising situation, the parent tends to blame their child or the rest of the family.
-They struggle with taking responsibility for their part in the conflict or problem.
-This can make the young person more defensive, making it harder for them to acknowledge their wrongdoings in their interpersonal relationships.
-Conversely, some young people will develop a heightened sense of guilt, feeling constantly responsible for situations for no reason.
+They struggle with taking responsibility for their role in the conflict or problem.
+This can make the child more defensive, making it harder for them to acknowledge their wrongdoings in their interpersonal relationships.
+Conversely, some young people will develop a heightened sense of guilt and constantly feel responsible for situations out of their control.

 ❌ Control

-The parent adopts a very strict approach and interferes excessively in all spheres of their child’s life.
-As the child grows, the parent struggles to adapt and makes infantilizing demands (e.g. forbidding their teenager from meeting friends outside of school).
-This type of attitude can prevent the child from becoming independent and developing a sense of responsibility, or even cause the teenager to pit themselves against or distance themselves from their parent.
+The parent is very strict and interferes excessively in all areas of their child’s life.
+As the child grows up, the parent struggles to adapt and makes infantilizing demands (e.g., forbidding their teenager from meeting friends outside of school).
+This type of behaviour can prevent the child from becoming independent and developing a sense of responsibility or cause them to rebel against or distance themself from their parent.

 😳 Humiliation

-The parent insults, denigrates or mocks their child on a regular basis.
-The child’s self-esteem is sorely tested, and they run the risk of trying by any means possible to please their parent, without ever really succeeding.
+The parent insults, denigrates, or mocks their child on a regular basis.
+The child’s self-esteem is broken down, and they may try to do everything in their power to please their parent, without ever really succeeding.
 The child will have difficulty developing self-confidence and becoming a strong adult.

-Here are a few examples of toxic remarks, with their preferred alternatives:
+Here are a few examples of toxic statements and healthier alternatives:

 ✔ “What do you think of your report?
 Do you think you could have done better?
 What do you think you could do to improve your grades?”

-✔ “For some time now, I’ve had the impression that you’ve been slacking off a bit with your responsibilities.
+It seems like youve been slacking off a bit with your responsibilities for a while.
 What do you think?
 How could I help you and what could you do?”

-Even if insulting comments or criticism can sometimes seem to resonate more with children and potentially lead them to change their behaviour, this type of intervention often puts the child on the defensive and makes them more closed off from the message you want to convey.
+While insulting comments or criticism sometimes seem to resonate more with children and potentially even cause them to change their behaviour, remarks like these often put the child on the defensive and make them less receptive to the message you want to convey.

 In the long term, parent-teen communication can become difficult.
-Your teenager may feel that discussions with their parent inevitably end with them being blamed and criticized.
+Your teenager may feel that discussions with you inevitably end with them being blamed and criticized.

-Take a moment to reflect on your day-to-day interactions with your young person and try to adjust them as needed: use caring comments when the child is involved in the discussion and take their opinion into consideration.
-By doing so, the child will be more inclined to express their emotions and make positive changes.
+Take a moment to reflect on your day-to-day interactions with your teen and try to adjust them as needed: When speaking to them, make sure your words are kind and constructive, and listen to your teen’s thoughts.
+This will encourage them to express their emotions and make positive changes.

 Here are some key principles for healthy communication with your child:

-👉 Talk about facts and our observations, rather than our interpretations: “You’d rather see your friends than be with me.” vs “We were meant to have dinner together and you cancelled at the last minute to see your friends.”
+👉Stick to the facts, rather than your interpretations: “You’d rather hang out with your friends than spend time with me.” vs. “We were supposed to have dinner together and you cancelled at the last minute to see your friends.”

-👉 Make a suggestion and look for solutions: “You always leave stuff lying around.” vs “Your room is often messy, I’d like you to clean it once a week, what do you think?”
+👉Make a suggestion and look for solutions:“You always leave stuff lying around.” vs. “Your room is messy a lot.
+I’d like you to clean it once a week—what do you think?”

 Remember that a young person who feels valued, respected, supported and listened to by their parent is a young person who will have confidence in themselves and others.
-The child will then feel capable of accomplishing things and motivated to succeed, which is what parents want most!
+They’ll feel capable of accomplishing things and motivated to succeed, which is what parents want most!

-NEED TO TALK ABOUT WHAT YOU’RE EXPERIENCING WITH YOUR TEEN?
+NEED TO TALK ABOUT WHAT YOU’RE GOING THROUGH WITH YOUR TEENAGER?

-Contact Ligne Parents for free, 24/7 professional support
+Contact Tel-jeunes Parents for free, professional support, 24/7

-Suzanne Vallières, a psychologist, has been working in the media field since 1996.
-In addition to working with various magazines, she offers the results of more than 25 years of experience with young people as a specialized trainer, therapist, lecturer, mother of three children and grandmother.
-She is the author of the successful “Survival Tips for Parents” series, which has been translated into six languages, the Survival Guide to Disciplining Children Aged 0 to 10, the Survival Guide for Exhausted Parents and the Survival Guide for Grandparents.
+Suzanne Vallières is a psychologist who has been working in the media space since 1996.
+In addition to collaborating with various magazines, she draws on her 25 years of experience with children and teens in her roles as a specialized trainer, therapist, lecturer, mother of three children, and grandmother.
+She is the author of the successful Les Psy-trucs series, which has been translated into six languages, Le psy-guide de la discipline : pour les enfants de 0 à 10 ans, Le psy-Guide des parents épuisés, and Le psy-guide des grands-Parents.

 VISIT HER WEBSITE ↗